Table of Contents

-The employee, the unit administrator, dean or other appropriate senior leader; and the Director, Employee Benefits (Office of Human Resources) must document and sign the arrangement in writing before the terms become binding.
+The employee, the unit administrator, dean or other appropriate senior leader, and the Senior Director, Total Compensation (Office of Human Resources or OHR) must document and sign the arrangement in writing before the terms become binding.
 All parties must mutually agree to an amendment to the agreement.
-The amendment must comply with the policy, must be in writing, must be signed by the parties, and is not effective until signed by the dean or other appropriate senior leader and the Director, Employee Benefits (Office of Human Resources).
+The amendment must comply with the policy, must be in writing, must be signed by the parties, and is not effective until signed by the dean or other appropriate senior leader and the Senior Director, Total Compensation (OHR).

-Termination from the University employment becomes effective on the last day of employment.
-The last day of employment must be mutually agreed upon by the faculty member or the continuous academic professional, the unit administrator, dean or other appropriate senior leader and the Director, Employee Benefits (Office of Human Resources).
-The individual may not negotiate future University employment prior to termination and may not rehire at the University for a minimum of 6 months following the Last Day of Employment.
-Any employment following the Last Day of Employment is limited to 19.5 hours per week (non-benefits-eligible).
-Individuals may also contract as an independent contractor, if eligible.
+Termination from University employment becomes effective on the last day of employment.
+The last day of employment must be mutually agreed upon by the faculty member or the continuous academic professional, the unit administrator, dean or other appropriate senior leader, and the Senior Director, Total Compensation (OHR).
+The individual may not negotiate future University employment prior to termination and may not be rehired at the University for a minimum of 6 months following the last day of employment.
+Any employment following the last day of employment is limited to 19.5 hours per week (non-benefits-eligible).

 The individual must sign two releases in the Phased Retirement Program: a special release statement on the last day of regular appointment and a second release on the last day of employment.
-Both releases must be forwarded to Employee Benefits.
+Both releases must be forwarded to OHR.
 Release statements signed prior to these dates will not be accepted.
-The individual will receive no benefit under this agreement until both releases are signed and received by Employee Benefits.
+The individual will receive no benefit under this agreement until both releases are signed and received by OHR.

 - Notify the tenured faculty member or continuous appointment academic professional of the right to consult legal counsel.